• Skip to primary navigation

 • A deposit of 30-50% is required to secure the charter

-• The remaining balance is due several weeks before departure
+• The remaining balance is due several weeks before departure (often around 6-8 weeks, depending on the contract and season)

 Advanced Provisioning Allowance (APA)